10 Security Tips for IoT Devices

 5. Configure Your Device Setting

 Before using the device you should never forget to change the default setting of the device because many times device while shipping with the insecure network and security settings which can be dangerous.
 Weak credential, permission, and many more setting should be changed according to your requirements.
+Configuring always helps to make the accessibility, integrity as well working functioning more stronger and enhances to one more level than previous one.

 6. Install Firewalls and Other Security Solution for Vulnerability